stolostron/cert-policy-controller/README.md

 | allowedSANPattern | Optional: A regular expression that must match every SAN entry you have defined in your certificates.
 See Golang Regular Expression syntax for more inforamtion: https://golang.org/pkg/regexp/syntax/ |
 | disallowedSANPattern | Optional: A regular expression that must not match any SAN entries you have defined in your certificates.
 See Golang Regular Expression syntax for more inforamtion: https://golang.org/pkg/regexp/syntax/ |

-## Usage
-The controller can be run as a stand-alone program or as an integrated part of governing risk with Red Hat Advanced Cluster Management for Kubernetes.

-`CertificatePolicy` is the custom resource definition created by this controller.
-It watches specific namespaces and shows whether or not those namespaces and the policy as a whole is compliant.

-The controller watches for `CertificatePolicy` objects in Kubernetes.
 This is an example spec of a `CertificatePolicy` object:

 ```
 apiVersion: policy.open-cluster-management.io/v1